ExtensityAI/symbolicai/README.md

 ## 🤷‍♂️ Why BotDynamics?

-BotDynamics tries to close the gap between classical programming or Software 1.0 and modern data-driven development (aka Software 2.0).
-It is a framework that allows us to build applications with large language models (LLMs) through composability and inheritance - two powerful concepts from object-oriented programming paradigm.
-However, leveraging ideas from differential programming in Python.
+BotDynamics tries to close the gap between classical programming or Software 1.0 and modern data-driven programming (aka Software 2.0).
+It is a framework that allows to build software applications, which are able to utilize the power of large language models (LLMs), but are based on composability and inheritance - two powerful concepts from the object-oriented classical programming paradigm.

-This allows us now to move along a spectrum between these two worlds as illustrated in the following figure:
+This allows to move along the spectrum between the classical programming and the data-driven programming world as illustrated in the following figure:

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img5.png" width="720px">